falarica/steerd-presto-operator/README.md

 ## Deploying Operator

 ### Deploying Operator - Locally
 *Step 1:* Enable metrics server for k8s, if not already enabled.
 [See this](https://github.com/kubernetes-sigs/metrics-server).
-This is needed for horizontal pod autoscaling.
+This is needed for horizontal pod autoscaling..

 *Step 2:* Build the operator
 ```bash